eichinflo/eichinflo.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
-content: "A summary of me, my research interests and current projects."
+description: "A summary of me, my research interests and current projects."
 ---

 This webpage is a work in progress.
 Chances are, you ended up here because I couldn't resist telling you about it.
 At the moment, there might not be much to see, but allow me to introduce myself: